firebase-cloud-firestore

 • Setting up and configuring Cloud Firestore in a Flutter project.

-• Performing read, write, or real-time listener operations.
+• Performing read, write, batch, or transaction operations.

 1. Database Selection